dkilike/Image-Segmentation/README.md

 ### Uncertainties
 - It is not clear where the scanner coordinate is defined.
 Since 'Image Position Patient' gives the coordinates of the first voxel in the image in the "RAH" coordinate system relative to some origin, I have to assume that IPP is originated at the scanner coordinate.
 Or in another words, I assume that the patient coordinate system is the same as the Scanner world coordinate space.
 - A hard-coded threshold of 3000 is used to detect metallic implants for the given dataset.
 This may not be a generic approach.
+- I only detect metallic implants inside patient's body.
+- Neural Network is NOT fine-tuned to give the best performance yet.
+But it is not necessary to refine things further which spending too much time chasing things that will be of marginal benefit at this stage.

 ### Question 1 Results
 - Question 1 (a)